Ask a divorce law question, get an answer ASAP!

 (b) The parent is attending an instructional program leading to a high school equivalency diploma.

-(c) The parent is attending a career and technical education program approved pursuant to chapter 258.
+(c) The parent is attending a career and technical education program approved pursuant to chapter 256, subchapter VII, part 2.

-(d) The parent has been identified by the director of special education of the area education agency as a child requiring special education as defined in section 256B.2.
+(d) The parent has been identified by the director of special education of the area education agency as a child requiring special education as defined in § 256B.2.

-(2) The parent provides proof of compliance with the requirements of subparagraph (1) to the child support recovery unit, if the unit is providing services under chapter 252B, or if the unit is not providing services pursuant to chapter 252B, to the court as the court may direct.
-Failure to provide proof of compliance under this subparagraph or proof of compliance under section 598.21G is grounds for modification of the support order using the uniform child support guidelines and imputing an income to the parent equal to a forty-hour workweek at the state minimum wage, unless the parent’s education, experience, or actual earnings justify a higher income.
+(2) The parent provides proof of compliance with the requirements of subparagraph (1) to child support services, if child support services is providing services under chapter 252B, or if child support services is not providing services pursuant to chapter 252B, to the court as the court may direct.
+Failure to provide proof of compliance under this subparagraph or proof of compliance under § 598.21G is grounds for modification of the support order using the uniform child support guidelines and imputing an income to the parent equal to a forty-hour workweek at the state minimum wage, unless the parent’s education, experience, or actual earnings justify a higher income.